Mechthild of Hackeborn: The Book of Special Grace

 Four centuries later, printed chapbooks in the emblem style had made the devotion so widespread in Europe, even in lands where the Protestant reformed churches were in the ascendency, that it was elevated under this name to a universal feast on the liturgical calendar with Mass and Office proper composed by the French cleric John Eudes.
-(Another female religious Mary Margaret Alacoque spread the devotion among urban illiterate lay faithful of France with numerous testimonies of her supernatural visions of Christ's passion imagined as an inflamed pierced heart, encircled with thorns.)
+(Another female religious, Mary Margaret Alacoque, spread the devotion among urban illiterate lay faithful of France with numerous testimonies of her supernatural visions of Christ's passion imagined as an inflamed pierced heart, encircled with thorns.)

-Mechtilde died in the Monastery of Helfta, on November 19, 1298.
+Mechtilde died in the monastery of Helfta, on November 19, 1298.
 Her feast is celebrated on the anniversary of her death.
-With that of Gertrude, the body of Mechtildis most likely still reposes at Old Helfta, though the exact spot is unknown.
+Along with the body of Gertrude, the body of Mechtilde is most likely still buried at Old Helfta, though the exact spot is unknown.